mhdned/FEZrs/README.md

 # FEZrs libary
-FEZrs is the name of library that is developed by FEZtool
+FEZrs is the name of library that is developed by FEZtool for remote sensing application